How to display Gravity Forms entries on the front end of your WordPress website. Customize the layout, sort entries, and create powerful applications.

 If you want to make your View accessible only to certain user roles, then edit the page where your View is embedded and scroll down to the Content Permissions meta box.
 Here you can limit page access to users with specific roles.

 Another way to restrict your content is by using a shortcode.
-To restrict access to your View, wrap the shortcode with the [members_access} shortcode.
+To restrict access to your View, wrap the

 Here’s an example of how it works inside the block editor.